Wonder Woman (2017 film): Feminist critiques

-Jewish identity and Israel representation
+Jewish identity and representation of Israel

-In Tel Aviv, a Wonder Woman poster featuring Gal Gadot with the Hebrew phrase "We love you!" in the upper left corner.

-The release of the film sparked discussions about the racial identity of Jews, particularly whether Gal Gadot should be considered a woman of color due to her Jewish and Israeli heritage, as well as broader conversations surrounding race in the United States.
-Comicbook.com argued that, despite Gadot's white appearance, she should be categorized as Israeli rather than Caucasian.
-Similarly, The Forward questioned whether Jews should be considered "white," exploring the nuances of Jewish identity.
+The release of the film sparked discussions about the racial identity of Jews, including whether Gal Gadot should be considered a woman of color due to her Jewish and Israeli heritage, as well as broader conversations surrounding race in the United States.
+Joel Finkelstein of the Jewish news website The Forward used Gadot as a starting point for an exploration of whether Jews should be considered white.

-Mark Tseng-Putterman, an Asian American and Jewish writer, critiqued the oversimplification of categorizing Jews as people of color.
-He pointed out that Jews in the U.S. were historically classified as white, benefiting from associated privileges despite facing discrimination.
-Tseng-Putterman suggested that race, as it applies to Jews, is fluid and complex.
-The Atlantic, examined how Jewish identity has evolved in the U.S., noting that Ashkenazi Jews were gradually assimilated into broader racial structures over time.
-The cultural differences between American and Israeli Jews was also highlighted.
-Dan Lainer-Vos, a sociology professor at University of California in Los Angeles, who is Israeli, explained that American Jews fit into U.S. society easily and don't see themselves as different, while Israeli Jews, influenced by mandatory military service, are seen as tougher or more "macho."
-He added that Israeli women are often viewed as "exotic" and admired for their strength.

-The film resonated deeply with Jewish and Israeli audiences.
-According to Times of Israel, Gadot's portrayal of the superhero carries special significance, symbolizing a strong, empowered woman.
-The film's storyline reflects values like tikkun olam (repairing the world), as Wonder Woman seeks peace and battles the God of War, Ares.
-For Israeli audiences, there was an added sense of pride in seeing a Jewish woman lead such a prominent international film.
-Gadot's role reflected her cultural heritage, making Wonder Woman a celebration of Israeli identity, while also highlighting the empowerment of women in Hollywood.

-Jewish communities praised the film.
-Danielle Berrin of The Jewish Journal noted that Wonder Woman's origins in battling Nazis during World War II lent her character symbolic importance for Jewish audiences, aligning with a narrative of resistance and empowerment.
-Emily Shire, politics editor at Bustle, highlighted how Gadot's portrayal of Wonder Woman challenged longstanding stereotypes of Jewish women, who were often relegated to secondary or unattractive roles in film.
-Gadot's Wonder Woman, by contrast, presented a powerful and visually striking image of Jewish femininity, offering a new, empowering archetype for Jewish women in Hollywood.
+According to Jordan Hoffman of Times of Israel, the plot of Wonder Woman reflects the Jewish concept of tikkun olam (repairing the world), as Diana seeks peace and battles the god of war.
+For Israeli audiences, there was often a sense of pride in seeing a Jewish woman lead such a prominent international film.
+For some, Wonder Woman became a celebration of Israeli identity.
+Danielle Berrin of The Jewish Journal said that Diana's origins in battling Nazis during World War II lent her character symbolic importance for Jewish audiences, aligning with a narrative of resistance and empowerment.
+Emily Shire of Bustle argued that Gadot's portrayal of Diana challenged longstanding stereotypes of Jewish women, who have often been relegated to secondary or unattractive roles in film.
+Gadot's Diana, by contrast, presented a powerful and visually striking image of Jewish femininity, offering a new, empowering archetype for Jewish women in Hollywood.
+However, some feminists and some Wonder Woman fans have struggled to support Gadot due to her stance on Israel.